How to Overcome Strategic Leadership Challenges

 But leaders who think and act strategically are constantly learning and acting.
 They’re not afraid to re-strategize as they learn new things, and they’re careful to pay as much attention to the parts of the strategy that didn’t work as those that did.
 Things that don’t work as planned indicate that more learning is required.

 3. Influence strategically.

-The process of solving strategic challenges and bringing about necessary changes requires leaders to influence others.
 There’s clear evidence that the majority of change efforts fail.
-While a few change efforts are poorly conceived or badly timed, more change failures can be traced to the inability of leaders to influence key stakeholders inside and outside the organization to see the change through.
+While some change efforts are poorly conceived or badly timed, more change failures can be traced to leaders’ inability to influence key stakeholders inside and outside the organization to see the change through.

 In order to influence strategically, an organization needs a culture that supports collaborative problem solving and relies on high levels of commitment by people to do the right thing, unselfishly.

 When leaders think, act, and influence strategically, they’re able to bring individuals across the organization together and build trust in the vision and the goals.